We guarantee to beat your new insurance quote or renewal premium from any other insurer.

-New customer only.
+New policies only.
 Cover on an equivalent basis to ours.
 Excludes policies with home emergency cover added.
 Qualifying criteria apply.
 Terms & Conditions.

 Product liability cover is essential if you manufacture and/or sell goods.
 If a product you sell injures someone, or damages their property, you could be liable, even if you didn’t make the product yourself.

-Someone could make a claim against you if:
+Examples of when someone could make a claim against you:

-You’re not legally required to hold product liability insurance, but as a seller, supplier or manufacturer, you do have a duty of care towards your customers.
+As a seller, supplier or manufacturer you're not legally required to hold product liability insurance, but you do have a duty of care towards your customers.
 The Consumer Protection Act requires you to make sure that the goods you supply are safe.
 If your product causes injury or damage to a customer or their property, you could end up facing legal action.

-The burden of responsibility to make sure that a product is safe usually falls on the manufacturer; but each case is different and would be assessed individually.
-If you do face legal action, you may have to make a product liability claim to provide assistance and help cover your costs and pay compensation.
+The burden of responsibility to make sure that a product is safe usually falls on the manufacturer, but each case is different and would be assessed individually.
+If you do face legal action, you may have to make a product liability claim to gain assistance and help cover your costs and pay compensation.

-If you want to get a product liability insurance quote with us, just use our online quote finder and answer a few questions about the kind of work you do.
+If you want to get a product liability insurance quote with us, simply answer a few questions about the kind of work you do.

 Here are some instances in which you could be liable: